joshi27s/Large-BVAR-with-Covid-Volatility/README.md

 **Cons:**
 - Requires cloning the repository, creating virtual environments, and installing dependencies.
-- Performance depends on your local machine’s CPU, RAM, and GPU capabilities.
+- Performance depends on your local machine’s CPU, and RAM.

 **How to Use:**
 - Follow the steps outlined below on how to proceed with running the python scripts locally.